mir-group/phoebe/doc/doc_pages/developerOverview.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This command will create a file `"patchfile.txt"` containing the patch.
-Note: it is recommended to do a make clean before applying the patch, or the patch will also describe a difference between binary files, and will require some cleaning.
+Note however that diff will also create a difference between binary files: it is therefore recommended to do a make clean before applying the patch.

 To apply the patch, go to a folder with a copy of quantum espresso to be patched.
 In that folder, copy `"patchfile.txt"` and execute the command